 Depreciation expense for the period increased by \$3.2 million, or 8.3%, from \$39.0 million for the year ended December 31, 2013 to \$42.2 million for the year ended December 31, 2014.
 The increase in depreciation expenses principally arises from continued investment in facilities, information systems and equipment to support the Company's growth.
 As a percentage of net revenue, depreciation expense decreased from 2.9% of net revenues for the year ended December 31, 2013 to 2.8% for the year ended December 31, 2014.
 Amortization expense for the year increased by \$2.8 million, or 37.2%, from \$7.5 million for the year ended December 31, 2013 to \$10.3 million for the year ended December 31, 2014.
 Amortization expense for the period relates to the Aptiv Solutions acquisition.
-As a percentage of net revenue, amortization expense for the year ended December 31, 2014.
+As a percentage of net revenue, amortization expense increased from 0.6% of net revenues for the year ended December 31, 2013 to 0.7% for the year ended December 31, 2014.

 A restructuring charge of \$8.8 million was recognized during the year ended December 31, 2014.
-Following the closure of the Company's European Phase 1 services in 2013, the Company recognized a charge during the current year in relation to its Manchester, United Kingdom facility; \$5.6 million in relation to asset impairments and \$3.2 million in relation to an onerous lease charge associated with this facility.
+Following the closure of the Company's European Phase 1 services in 2013, the Company recognized a charge during the year ended December 31, 2014 in relation to its Manchester, United Kingdom facility; \$5.6 million in relation to asset impairments and \$3.2 million in relation to an onerous lease charge associated with this facility.
 See Note 14 to the Audited Consolidated Financial Statements.